 Our business and affairs are conducted through the local branch networks and subsidiary banks in other countries.
-As at 31 December 2015, we had five subsidiary companies namely, Zenith Bank (Ghana) Limited, Zenith Pension Custodian Limited, Zenith Bank (UK) Limited, Zenith Bank (Sierra Leone) Limited, and Zenith Bank (The Gambia) Limited.
+As at 30 June 2017, we had five subsidiary companies namely, Zenith Bank (Ghana) Limited, Zenith Pension Custodian Limited, Zenith Bank (UK) Limited, Zenith Bank (Sierra Leone) Limited, and Zenith Bank (The Gambia) Limited.
 In line with regulatory directives on the scope of banking operations in Nigeria, the Bank has concluded the divestment from its non-core banking operations (excluding Zenith Pension Custodian Limited).
 The Bank also has two representative offices in South Africa and China.
-We have Three Hundred and Fifty one (351) branches with additional One Hundred and Sixty (160) as off-site locations in our network, strategically located in various commercial centers of the country.
+We have Three Hundred and sixty nine (369) branches with over Two Hundred and Five (205) off-site locations in our network, strategically located in various commercial centers of the country.
 All the branches are linked by a technologically advanced system, thereby aiding banking transactions across the country.